How Much Is 30 Metres

 Q: What is the significance of 30 meters in construction?

 A: In construction, 30 meters can be a critical dimension in various aspects of a project, including the height of structures, span of beams, and distances for safety zones.
-Precise measurements are paramount to ensure structural integrity and safety.
+Precise measurements are essential to ensure structural integrity and safety.

 Q: How many steps are in 30 meters?